imperva/aws-lambda-layer/README.md

 The problem with scikit-learn is that it is not a part of the basic Python packages, and unlike the pandas library, there is no AWS-provided lambda layer for it.
 Compatability issues and size constraints make the process of creating such a layer complex.
 We decided to document the process to help others create and update scikit-learn based layers, or any other custom AWS lambda layers like the xgboost layer, which is also included in this repo.

 To use the Python script you need Python and docker installed.
-To create a sckit-learn layer, use the command line interface:
+To create a sckit-learn layer, make sure Docker is up and running and use the command line interface:

 ```python src/create_layer.py -l sklearn```